9 Causes of Diarrhea Every Day (But not Sick) & When to Worry.

-- Others such as colorectal cancer, hyperthyroidism, anxiety, inflammatory bowel disease, SIBO, and others.
+- Others include colorectal cancer, hyperthyroidism, anxiety, inflammatory bowel disease, SIBO, etc.

 1. Lactose intolerance.

-Food intolerance is difficulty digesting particular food leading to symptoms such as diarrhea, gas, and/or abdominal pain.
+Food intolerance is difficulty digesting particular food leading to symptoms such as diarrhea, gas, and abdominal pain.

 The most widespread type of food intolerance is the inability to digest lactose.

 Lactose is the primary sugar in milk and dairy products such as (ice cream, yogurt, cheese, etc.).

 Surprisingly, about two-thirds (about 65%) of the world population develop lactose intolerance as adults.